maxfrischknecht/Digital-Design-Practice-Workshop/README.md

 - Individual Work and Coaching/Support

-_13:00 – 16:30, Presentation of the Projects_
+_13:00 – 16:30, Final Meet-Up_

-- Each student shortly presents his work (10-15 min)
+- Informal Meet-Up where everybody brings his/her website on the laptop and we chat & discuss our works

 ---